nteetor/yonder/docs/collections/_inputs/button-input.md

       If `TRUE`, the input is block-level instead of inline, defaults to `FALSE`.
 A block-level element will occupy the entire width of its parent element.
-  - name: disabled
-    description: |-
-      If `TRUE`, the input renders in a disabled state, defaults to `FALSE`.
   - name: text
     description: |-
       A character string specifying the text displayed as part of the